Steelhead a love/hate relationship

-She packed while I finished up work and we were off with my trailer in tow headed toward the Olympic Peninsula.
-I had been worried about the rain that was supposed to hit, but consulted with a steelhead buddy and like most steelhead anglers he fluffed off the 2+ inches that were forecasted to hit in the next days saying “It’s a rainforest, it can handle it”.
+She packed while I finished up work and we were off with my trailer in tow headed toward the Olympic Peninsula in Washington.
+I had been worried about the rain that was supposed to hit, but consulted with a steelhead fishing buddy and like most steelhead anglers he fluffed off the 2+ inches that were forecasted to hit in the next days saying “It’s a rainforest, it can handle it”.
 I agreed the river levels were low any way and this rain could bring them up perfectly and offer us a fresh push of steelhead from the salt into the rivers.
 I knew the rain would also dirty up the water and make the clarity perfect, so the fish weren’t too spooky.

 On the drive over I looked up a few roads to drive down and areas to fish that looked promising from Google maps.
 We arrived with an hour of light to fish the first night.
 I was chomping at the bit to get a fly in the water, and the pool we arrived at was beautiful and deep, not perfect for swinging a fly, but rather nymphing.
 As we were talking about where one might be holding, a fish rolled to confirm our suspicion.
 Talk about getting excited!
 We tried both fishing techniques with no love.
 The water was low and incredibly clear.
 The rain started that night and by morning the area rivers had rose two feet!
 That morning we had a slow start and stoked the fire while drinking a few extra cups of coffee before heading out.
 The rain actually brought the rivers to a perfect fishable level and clarity.
 I was excited and for the next two days we poked around different spots hiking in and finding good places to swing a fly.
 No grabs or close encounters had happened just yet.